• Home

 What's the history of the WTSC?

 In 2022 sixteen of the best Toads players came together to compete rallied round by organisers Jonny Wills and host Gemma John.
-In 2023 that number doubled to 32.
-This year there will be sixty-four players, making it the largest singles tournament in the known history of the game.
+In 2023 that number doubled to 32 and in 202

 The WTSC is held at St Marys Supporters Club in Lewes, a private members venue renowned for it's sport and games-playing history and it's famously long bar counter.